fbpx

 • Never dismiss the vocal melodies and guitar riffs from earlier.
 Every lead guitar part must be connected to the rhythms and harmonies of these parts in some way, and a lot of your work can be done by simply varying these music parts with your lead guitar parts.

-Use all of this knowledge and take the time to really think about the composition of your solo.
 The combination of these three elements is what’s going to determine how your solo/lead guitar parts are going to sound.
 Ignore them at your own peril

 Finally, here’s a list of specific things that Slash does over progressions like the ones we just discussed.
-There are many, many more but these are his most significant ones.

 • Use pedal steel bends against major chords